ffhighwind/DapperExtraCRUD/README.md

 ## Tips

-* MatchUpdate and MatchDelete on DateTime only work on datetime2 for up to 2 decimal places (e.g. datetime2(2)).
-This is because of differences in precision for datetime2 vs C# DateTime.
+* MatchUpdate and MatchDelete do not always work on DateTime columns.
+This is due to a difference in precision for databases and C# DateTime.
-* Dapper supports all setters including protected, private, and internal.
-However, it only supports public getters.
-* You can use joins in the where condition.
+You need to limit precision of the datetime in the table such as using datetime2(2) in MS SQL Server.
+If you cannot do this then you must to use another type as a versioning key.
 * Fields are not supported due to the fact that Dapper only supports them for select queries.
+* All property setters are supported including private and internal.
+However, only public getters are supported.

 ## Performance